Troglodyne-Internet-Widgets/git-tms/Readme.md

 3. End-Test-Result-For: $TEST\_NAME

 This allows for simple parsing and multiple results for the same test on differing platforms to be represented.

+## Schema

+The schema ought to be as generic as possible to account for multi-programming language repositories.
+It is the responsibility of the individual parser modules for coverage & results to parse the data needed to fill export DBs.
+These modules ought live in a `Git::TMS::Parser::*` namespace as a child of `Git::TMS::Parser`.